Written by: Dr. Joan Norton

 With regards to footing and training, incorporating various surfaces during training is important to developing limb strength and coordination and is especially important when horses will be competing on a variety of surfaces.

-The bulk of the paper aimed at educating riders and trainers on aspects of surfaces that can be measured and standardized.
+The bulk of the Equine Surfaces White Paper aimed at educating riders and trainers on aspects of surfaces that can be measured and standardized.
 There are many surface attributes that will affect the stance phase of a horse’s stride (Fig 2) and therefore affect his forward movement and performance.
 These forces can be measured in a laboratory setting using pressure devices or in the field employing accelerometers and force plates attached to the horse’s hoof.
 While laboratory data is easier to collect it is important that we evaluate surfaces both in the lab as well as in the field in order to make the best conclusions regarding their use.

 Force reduction is the amount of shock absorption or damping of a surface.
 There is currently only one system that represents the force exerted by a horse landing over a fence that can be used to test arena surfaces.
 As we said before, the greater the force reduction, the less impact stress on the horse’s limb.
 However, if we increase the force reduction too greatly then the horse will have to increase its effort to move out of this footing, which then leads to fatigue.